pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 currency.
 Funds are associated with cryptographic key-pairs.
 Moving funds from one key-pair to another requires access to the source key-pair's private part.
-This introduces a new kind of system participant, namely the holders of the private keys and hence holders of the associated funds.
+This introduces a new kind of system participant, namely the holders of the private keys and hence *<<owners>>* of the associated funds.
 We call them crypto-currency users.

-In principle, crypto-currency users and node operators are decoupled concepts.
+In principle, crypto-currency users and node operators can be disjunct.
 Users may operate a node but they do not have to.
 But in practice, blockchain protocols motivate participation as operator by handing out crypto-currency denoted rewards.
 Hence node operators usually are crypto-currency users.

-As consensus protocol designers, we want our protocol to accommodate as many applications as possible.
+As protocol designers, we want our protocol to accommodate as many applications as possible.
 We avoid imposing requirements on the crypto-currency.
 We just assume that each node has access to a unique identifier `my_id` that can receive rewards.
 In practice, `my_id` would be the account or wallet address of the node's operator.
-The specification however does not have any notion of crypto-currency address or wallet.
+The specification itself however does not have any notion of crypto-currency address or wallet.

 We specify reward calculation using four functions `local_tip`, `global_tip`,